arangodb/python-arango/docs/contributing.rst

     ~$ cd python-arango
     ~$ flake8

-You should try to resolve all issues reported.
-If there is a good reason to ignore errors from a specific piece of code, visit here_ to see how to exclude the lines.
+You must resolve all issues reported.
+If there is a good reason to ignore errors coming from a specific piece of code, visit here_ to see how to exclude the lines.

 Testing